MPBeholder/Pathfinder/Colosseum/Auriga-Strega.md

 ## TACTICS
 At the beginning of combat, the Mother activates her Prehensile Hair hex as a standard action.
 In following rounds she will Evil-Eye whichever target looks the most threatening, following up with a cackle to keep the debuff active as well as applying a Accursed Hex/Spellstrike with Bestow Curse or Ill Omen.
 If it seems as though she will be unable to hit the target, she begins using castings of other debuff spells like Ill Omen.
 ## STATISTICS
+STR:8 DEX:12 CON:10 INT:22 WIS:9 CHA:10

-Feats : Extra Arcana + Kirin Style + Kirin Strike + Improved Unarmed + 2
+Feats : Extra Arcana + Kirin Style + Kirin Strike + Improved Unarmed + Combat Expertise + Spell Focus (Necromancy)

 Racial: Elven Immunities, Dual Minded, Low-Light Vision, Elf Blood, Multitalented
 ## SPECIAL ABILITIES

 ### Arcane pool (SU)
 At 1st level, the magus gains a reservoir of mystical arcane energy that he can draw upon to fuel his powers and enhance his weapon.
 This arcane pool has a number of points equal to 1/2 his magus level (minimum 1) + his Intelligence modifier.